Nippon Connection: Music

 In addition to the film and cultural programs, the festival team has created music CDs.
 Sounds recorded in the Tokyo subway were used by German musicians to produce an imaginary soundtrack of the Japanese megacity.
 This album, Nippon Connection – The Tokyo Metro Soundtrack, was released in 2003 by Label Ckp.
 In April 2005 the second CD album, Nippon Connection Exchanging Tracks, was released by das modular.
 Two traditional Japanese pieces of music were made available to 28 remix artists in Europe and the US, who then produced their own personal soundtracks.
 The festival team gave these compositions to Japanese film directors, who created short films under the project name Exchanging Tracks.

 Organization

 The festival is organized by the non-profit association Nippon Connection e.V. on a voluntary basis.
 The organizational team consists of more than 70 people.
 During the festival, more than 100 additional volunteers support the team.
 The budget is made up of the festival’s revenues as well as several subsidies and sponsorship payments.
 Nippon Connection is a member of the Verbund hessischer Filmfestivals (Network of Hessian film festivals) and AG Filmfestival.
-In 2020, 2021 and 2022 Angela Dorn, Hessian Minister for Science and Art, Peter Feldmann, Mayor of the City of Frankfurt, and the Consulate-General of Japan acted as official patrons of the festival.
-In 2023, Nargess Eskandari-Grünberg, Mayor of the City of Frankfurt am Main, followed Peter Feldmann.
+In 2025 Timon Gremmels, Hessian Minister for Science and Art, Mike Josef, Mayor of the City of Frankfurt, and the Consulate-General of Japan acted as official patrons of the festival.